jupyter/docker-stacks/examples/docker-compose/README.md

 ### How do I run over HTTPS?

-To run the notebook server with a self-signed certificate, pass the `--secure` option to the `up.sh` script.
+To run the Jupyter Server with a self-signed certificate, pass the `--secure` option to the `up.sh` script.
-You must also provide a password, which will be used to secure the notebook server.
+You must also provide a password, which will be used to secure the Jupyter Server.
 You can specify the password by setting the `PASSWORD` environment variable, or by passing it to the `up.sh` script.

 ```bash